cherrared/tutorials-eco/04-fifth-gen-mobile-technologies/README.md

 ### WebUI

-Connect to the WebUI and verify that your 5GC is up and running: https://free5gc.org/guide/Webconsole/Create-Subscriber-via-webconsole/
+Connect to the WebUI and verify that your 5GC is up and running.

 ## Attach a UE, capture traffic, and analyze (~60 minutes)